-- ~ Cardioid microphones
+- ~ Cardioid gooseneck microphone

-- ~ Table-top audio speaker

 - ~ Document camera

 - ~ Evidence control panel

 - ~ Annotation touch screen monitor

 - ~ Evidence display monitor

-- ~ Laptop connections for audio and video output: HDMI & VGA
+- ~ Laptop connections for audio and video output: HDMI & DisplayPort

-- ~ Electrical power outlet located in the floor near each table
+- ~ Electrical power strip attached to each table.

 Users may project evidence from their personal laptop onto the monitors by using the video monitor connectors located on the counsel table.
-If audio is to be presented from the laptop, an audio plug connector must be utilized.
 Users must test all connections prior to the scheduled proceeding as directed in Section II to ensure that there is no delay in the proceeding due to technical difficulties.
-If necessary, users should bring IT staff for assistance, as clerk's office employees are only authorized to support and maintain court equipment.
+If necessary, users should bring their own IT staff for assistance in the courtroom, as clerk's office employees are only authorized to support and maintain court equipment.